andyl/vagrant_base/README.md

 - moving a VM from your desktop to the datacenter
 - pair-programming from your desktop VM across the firewall

-When you find issues with VM configurations, port settings, network configuration, etc. please file an issue in our [Issue Tracker](https://github.com/andyl/VVM/issues).
+When you find issues with VM configurations, port settings, network configuration, etc. please file an issue in our [Issue Tracker][vvt].

 ## Appendix A: Working with Docker

-TBD
+We like Docker for service deployment, and are building at suite of reusable docker services at [Casmacc.io][csm].

+To do a quick test on a Docker machine:

+    TERMINAL1> docker run -p 3060:80 casmacc/html_helloworld
+    TERMINAL2> docker run -p 3061:80 casmacc/sinatra_helloworld
+    TERMINAL3> docker run -p 3062:80 casmacc/phoenix_helloworld
+    TERMINAL4> curl localhost:3060
+    TERMINAL4> curl localhost:3061
+    TERMINAL4> curl localhost:3062

 ## Appendix B: Working with Bare-Metal Hosts (BMH)